ConnorDonegan/connordonegan.github.io/florida.markdown

 Among the formerly Confederate states, all but Virginia were leasing state prisoners by 1880.
 By 1900 the political tide seemed already to have turned against convict leasing and towards public road work and state-run farms.
 Mississippi, South Carolina, and Louisiana had all abolished the lease.
 Georgia soon followed suit, ending convict leasing in 1908.
 Riding a growing wave of public sentiment against monopoly power and corruption was Florida Democratic gubernatorial candidate William Sherman Jennings.
 Jennings promised to fill the public coffers by breaking the cartel of lessees (who he claimed were colluding in the bidding process) and to improve the treatment of prisoners at the same time.
 Jennings won the election, and served as Governor from January 1901 to January 1905.

-As opposition to convict leasing mounted, Governor Jennings and prison officials forged a new public image for the penal system and its wards.
+As opposition to convict leasing mounted, Governor Jennings and prison officials worked to forge a new public image for the penal system and its wards.
 The system could be both just and profitable, they argued, if only punishment was measured and properly administered.
 Prison officials in the Jennings administration drew up new regulations and standards for whipping bosses and facilities.

 The reforms proved to be hollow.
 Prison supervisors sometimes documented but did not prevent barbarous treatment.
 Prison physicians actively colluded in managing the exploitation of so-called "hospital subjects," leasing disabled prisoners at discounted rates that were set to match the supposed labor abilities of each "hospital subject."